 We acknowledge the emotional toll this scenario may inflict on the affected parent.
 However, at the Collective Family Law Group, we believe it’s not a circumstance you need to endure indefinitely.
 Our expertise lies in meticulously drafting parenting plans tailored to your specific needs, a service provided by our experienced family law solicitors on the Gold Coast.

 SO WHAT DO YOU DO IF YOUR EX-PARTNER DENIES YOU YOUR VISITATION RIGHTS?
 WHAT LEGAL RIGHTS DO YOU HAVE AVAILABLE TO YOU?

 The key to addressing this situation lies in verifying that your parenting plan has been appropriately filed with the Court and that no standing consent orders are registered.
 Ensuring your agreement is legally binding and prepared by a qualified legal practitioner is critical.

 Should the parenting arrangement lack proper legal filing, we are well-equipped to secure your rights to visit your child/children formally.

-No parent is permitted to breach the parenting arrangement.
-However, if you believe that the other parent may have breached their parenting arrangement, please contact Collective Family Law Group immediately.
+No parent is authorised to breach the parenting arrangement.
+If you suspect that the other parent has infringed upon their parenting responsibilities, we urge you to reach out to the Collective Family Law Group immediately.